erickbytes/lofipython/content/blog/python-pandas-api-oddities.rst

 convert another dialect of dataframe to pandas.
 If the protocol is supported, a dataframe interchange object has the methods "column_names" and "select_columns_by_name".
-If you're dealing with a flavor of dataframe other than pandas, keep in mind it may support the DataFrame interchange protocol. `Pandas Interchange Object Documentation <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.api.interchange.from_dataframe.html#pandas.api.interchange.from_dataframe>`__
+If you're dealing with a flavor of dataframe other than pandas, keep in mind it may support the DataFrame interchange protocol.

+`pandas interchange object documentation <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.__dataframe__.html>`__

+`pandas.api.interchange.from_dataframe() documentation <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.api.interchange.from_dataframe.html#pandas.api.interchange.from_dataframe>`__

 .. code-block:: python